sandhawke/socdb/README.md

 * The simplicity of developing apps in the browser, with no need for backend coding
 * Minimal operational responsibility, without complex server configuration, backups, maintenance, and associated liabilities
 * An ecosystem of cooperating compatible apps, so your users get increasing functionality without you having to implement features outside your own area of specialty
-* Schema-versioned data, so you can grow and change your database schema while retaing interoperability (when meaningful) with data and applications using newer and older schema versions
+* Schema-versioned data, so you can grow and change your database schema while retaing interoperability (when meaningful) with data and applications using an newer and older schema.

 The key idea is that instead of each multi-user application needing its own central servers, each user posts their activity to their social networks and watches for relevant posts from other people they're willing to interact with.
-Of course, the users don't do the posts or the watching themselves -- they just use normal-seeming apps, and the apps rely on SocDB to interact with the social media platforms.
+Of course, the users don't do the posting or the watching themselves -- they just use normal-seeming apps, and the apps rely on SocDB to interact with the social media platforms.

 Initial platform targets: